patrikreali/patrikreali.github.io/content/about/index.md

 *Google Shopping, Data Quality and Policy Enforcement* - Scale up operations from 3 to 50+ engineers, and 1 to 150+ manual raters.
 Reduce visible price error rate from 20+% to less than 2%.
 Roll out unified tooling across all functions (eng, support, sales) for operational management of the data, that was used by 6000+ unique internal users. [shopping.google.com](http://shopping.google.com/)

-*Google, Pension Fund Committee (Personal Vorsorgekommission)* - Design of the pension fund solution for Google Switzerland, and supervision of the operations.
-Deep understanding of the pension and swiss social security system.
+*Google, Pension Fund Committee (Personal Vorsorgekommission)* - Contributed to design of the pension fund solution for Google Switzerland and oversaw the operations.
+Developed deep understanding of the pension and the Swiss social security framework.

 *Lecturer and Teacher* - I've always enjoyed teaching.
-I tought the core "operating system" lecture at ETH-Z, and introduction to C# at the Fachhoschule Nordwest, and I established the first onboarding classes for Google Zurich.
+I thought the core "operating system" lecture at ETH-Z, and introduction to C# at the Fachhochschule Nordwestschweiz, and I established the first onboarding classes for Google Zurich.

 ### Recent Appearances